-Kirsti van Dorsser can answer your questions about courses, registration, and academic requirements.
+Kirsti and Vaisnavi can answer your questions about courses, registration, and academic requirements.
 You can book academic advising appointments with Kirsti online through the student portal (ensure you are logged in, look for the tab ‘Appointments’ and follow the links to Psychology).
-You can also reach Kirsti by email at firstname.lastname@example.org or by phone at x5683.
-Her office is MCB328.
+They can be reached by email at firstname.lastname@example.org and email@example.com.

-Kirsti will also be able to point you in the right direction if you have questions about other resources available to Brock students (e.g., workshops at the Student Development Centre), general university policies (e.g., fees) or other departments (e.g., finding the advisor in Sociology).
-As a graduate of the Brock Psychology program, Kirsti can really relate to what you’re going through as you complete your degree at Brock -- please don’t hesitate to ask her anything.
+Vaisnavi and Kirsti will also be able to point you in the right direction if you have questions about other resources available to Brock students (e.g., workshops at the Student Development Centre), general university policies (e.g., fees) or other departments (e.g., finding the advisor in Sociology).
+As Psychology graduates, Kirsti and Vaisnavi can really relate to what you’re going through as you complete your degree at Brock -- please don’t hesitate to ask them anything.

-Tammy Stewart manages the first year Introductory Psychology course (PSYC 1F90).
-If you have any questions relating to that course, you can reach Tammy by email at PSYC1F90@brocku.ca or by phone at x5048.
-Her office is MCB327.
+Tammy Stewart manages the first year Introductory Psychology course (PSYC 1F90) and Roadmaps to Careers in Psychology (PSYC 2P01).
+If you have any questions relating to those courses, you can reach Tammy by email at firstname.lastname@example.org.

 Brock University Psychological Society